Kuba textiles: The embroidery

 The intricate designs are of cultural significance, and the embroidery is admired in the art world.
 That's why this embroidery is regarded as one of the most significant forms of African textile art.
 Kuba cloth can be found in private collections as well as museums all over the world.
 Women, typically pregnant women, are responsible for the embroidery.
 Using a variety of stitches on a raffia base creates the intricate geometric patterns that are characteristic of Kuba cloth.

 The Kuba are inspired by imagination and the environment.
 They believe in spells, witchcraft, the presence of the dead, and a variety of supernatural powers.
 Humanity and life lie at the intersection of the natural and the supernatural, according to the underlying Kuba myth.
 As a result, rectilinear lines in Kuba art depict natural patterns.
 Both in art and nature, these lines occasionally disrupt what we take to be geometric order.

 The improvised patterns are mostly made using three methods:

 Cut Pile: After anchoring a small fiber to the base cloth, the raffia is cut.
 The texture of cut-pile stitching resembles velvet and is dense and plush.
 In this embroidery technique, short raffia strands are individually inserted with a needle under one or more warps or wefts of a plain-woven raffia panel, then cut close to the surface at each end to produce the raised "pile."

-Stitches: A long fiber strand is used stitch bold lines and outline areas filled with cut-pile embroidery.
+Stitches: A long fiber strand is used to stitch bold lines and outline areas filled with cut-pile embroidery.
 The stem stitch, with its looped spiral effect, is the most common of these stitches.

 Appliqué: Patterns are created by sewing a different color of raffia cloth to the base cloth.

 Twool

 Many prestige weavings are dyed with twool, a deep red substance obtained from the heartwood of the tropical trees Pterocarpus sp. and Baphia pubescens.
 The Kuba believe that twool is imbued with magical and protective properties.
 When mixed with palm oil, it creates a pomade that is applied to the face, hair, and body in a ritual context.
-According to oral tradition, the Pende were responsible for teaching the Kuba how to weave textiles; the Pende used twool to die their prestige clothes for death rituals.
+According to oral tradition, the Pende were responsible for teaching the Kuba how to weave textiles; the Pende used twool to dye their prestige clothes for death rituals.